joncrlsn/mypfs/README.md

 * Sarah: OK, do you have a flash drive?
 * Me: No, that's such a pain.
 * (I start mypfs)
-* Me: Here, open your browser to `http://<my-internal-ip-address>:8080` and upload the file
+* Me: Here, open your browser to `http://<my-internal-ip-address>:8080`, enter this username when requested, and upload the file
 * (30 seconds later)
 * Sarah: Wow, that was sooo easy!

 ### features
-1. mypfs sports an HTTP web interface to upload and/or download files to the current directory
+1. mypfs provides an HTTP web interface to upload and/or download files to the current directory
 1. runs on the command-line
 1. during startup you can specify upload, download, or accept the default of both
 1. server will run for 10 minutes by default, then exit -- (this is a security feature which gives enough time to exchange files and protect you if you forget to shut it off)